Maymay Entrata: Career

 In 2019, Entrata hosted World of Dance Online along with Riva Quenery, AC Bonifacio, and Georcelle Dapat-Sy.
 In March 2019, Entrata played an Aeta beauty queen named Judith in another MMK episode, directed by John Lapus.
 The episode received mixed reviews on social media, mostly on Twitter, with viewers praising Entrata for her performance, to some questioning the lack of diversity in the Philippine entertainment industry for casting non-Aeta actors, and for artificially darkening their skins particularly Entrata's character to appropriate the indigenous group.
 A month after, she released her second studio album #M0806 for streaming and digital download.
 She then appeared as Sarah in the drama series Hiwaga ng Kambat starring Barber and Grae Fernandez.
 Entrata next took a supporting role in Cathy Garcia-Molina's romantic drama Hello, Love, Goodbye where she played an overseas Filipino worker in Hong Kong.
 Her performance received mixed reviews.
 Julia Allende of the Philippine Entertainment Portal believed that Entrata, together with Kakai Bautista and Lovely Abella supplied most of the comedic relief and kept things lively throughout the film.
 Writing for BusinessMirror, Tito Genova Valliente considered their performances as "not only over-the-top, but over any tolerable intelligent decibel".
 Regardless, the film earned ₱880 million ($17.8 million) worldwide making it the highest grossing Philippine film to this date.
 She ended the year by starring on another MMK episode, playing Maxine Blanco, a bone cancer patient who went viral when her boyfriend posted their love story on Facebook.

 In January 2021, Entrata starred in the romantic comedy Princess DayaReese portraying both a con artist and a princess, who temporarily switched roles.

 Other ventures

-Philanthropy

-On December 19, 2017, Entrata, Barber, and her sister Laura, launched the ELM Tree Foundation, a non-profit organization that focuses on empowering the underprivileged youth.
-It takes its name from the initials of their name.